kevink2022/blog/content/learning.md

 weight: 3
 ---
 ### Rich Hickey's Keynotes
 My favorite engineer, Rich Hickey presents new ways to think about data and the craft of programming.
-I consider all these listed ones to be must watches, if your working in software and haven't seen them, you're doing yourself a disservice.
+I consider the 4 listed ones to be must watches.
+If you're working in software and haven't seen them, you're doing yourself a disservice.

 {{< youtube SxdOUGdseq4 >}}
 Make sure you don't mistake easy for simple.
 Sounds weird?
-You should watch.
+Watch and find out.

 Other favorites:
 - [Are We There Yet](https://www.youtube.com/watch?v=ScEPu1cs4l0) - A break down state into its fundamental components, giving us a new way to think about data and observation in our digital systems, grounded in the real world.